 Restoring Original Images

-The first, and easiest way is to switch the Media Library to List mode.
+The most commonly used method is to switch the Media Library to List mode.
 In the top-left corner of the Media Library, there are two buttons that let you toggle between List and Grid modes.
-Once you've switched to List mode, you will find Restore links for any image that has been compressed within the last 30 days.
+Once you've switched to List mode, you will find Restore links for any image that has an image backup available.

-Lastly, you can access your optimization history at https://history.exactlywww.com/ where you'll also find restore links for any images processed in the last 30 days.
+If you have Cloud-based backups, you can access your optimization history at https://history.exactlywww.com/ where you'll also find restore links for any images processed in the last 30 days.

 Local backups are stored in the wp-content/ewww/ folder, or in uploads/ewww/ if the wp-content/ folder isn't writable.
 Any images that are optimized outside of wp-content/ will have their backups stored in ../ewww/root/